mackieks/awesome-portablizing/README.md

-# Awesome Portablizing
+ # ✨🎮 Awesome Portablizing 👾✨

-A curated list of portablizing and modding resources for various consoles, with a focus on cool and/or open-source hardware!
+A curated list of portablizing and modding projects for various consoles, with a focus on cool and/or open-source hardware & software!

 ## Contents